 On the right is 2nd Battalion 28th Quartermaster Truck Company (Colored) on parade in Cookstown.
 (Picture from "Home Away From Home" Book)

-Where Desertcreat Farm once stood on the Dungannon Road from the town is now a licensed premises as well as this old American "Quonset Hut"
+On the Dungannon Road leaving Cookstown is now a licensed premises where this old American "Quonset Hut" can be seen.

-It was here that soldiers of D, E and F Companies of 505th Parachute Infantry Regiment, 82nd Airborne Division, U.S. Army made their home prior to deployment for D-Day.
+It was from this area that soldiers of D, E and F Companies of 505th Parachute Infantry Regiment, 82nd Airborne Division, U.S. Army made their home prior to deployment for D-Day.

 Drum Manor, Cookstown